-What is a breast uplift (mastopexy)?
+What is a breast uplift (mastopexy or breast lift)?

 Different types of mastopexy (breast uplift)

-- Wise pattern lift
+- Wise pattern breast lift (anchor scar)

-- Combined breast uplift with breast implant insertion
+- Combined breast uplift with breast implant insertion (also known as ‘augmentation mastopexy’ or ‘augmented mastopexy’)

 - Combined breast uplift with lipofilling (fat injections)

-- Lift the nipples, improves the breast shape and increases the size of the breasts without the need for breast implants.
+- Lifts the nipples, improves the breast shape and increases the size of the breasts without the need for breast implants.
 Also has the benefit of improved contour of the area where the fat is taken from e.g. thighs/abdomen.

-Risks of breast uplift surgery
+‘Scarless’ breast uplift

 - Significant bleeding